 Support for choristers

 FCM has been helping to fund the work of choristers at cathedrals (and equivalent institutions) for the last 60 years as part of its support for cathedral music as a whole.
-Grants to help fund choristers – some £150,000 in 2016 alone – can be found among the total of some £4 million grants listed Read more……
+Grants to help fund choristers – approximately £150,000 in 2016 alone – can be found among the total of almost £4 million grants listed Read more……

 “We need grant support more than ever because chorister parents are squeezed financially by the recession, and our own income has been badly hit too.
 The money helps in the most tangible way to preserve these opportunities for choristers, and for our musical tradition, for future generations.”
 [Chris Gray, Director of Music, Truro Cathedral]